aditics/Painterly/index.md

 An application to render painted versions of photographs.
 The final image is formed by merging multiple layers of painterly layers each layer represents an image rendered with brush strokes of a specific radius.
 Using different style parameters, images are rendered in various painting stroke styles like Impressionist, Expressionist, Colorist Wash, Pointillist or a Generic style.

 ![1](images/1.PNG)
-Format: ![A painterly effect created with circular brush strokes with 8, 4, and 2 in Impressionist style.
-The layer are superimposed to form the final image.]

 ## Goal
 This project is based on Painterly Rendering with Curved Brush Strokes Hertzmann , A., 1998].
 Based on the information in the paper, the original scope of the project consists of the following –